MihlaliF/alx-zero_day/0x03-git/README.md

 Lovely
-Its getting easier to do GIT.
+Its getting easier to do GIT, thats great.